 One of my favorite doulas to follow on Instagram reminded me of an important law of labor and delivery.
-Ina May Gaskin discusses it in her book “Guide to Childbirth” which is a must read for anyone involved in the birth process.
+Ina May Gaskin discusses it in her book “Guide to Childbirth” (affiliate link) which is a must read for anyone involved in the birth process.

 On page 170 of Guide to Childbirth, Ina May states:

 When a person’s sphincter is in the process of opening, it may suddenly close down if that person becomes upset, frightened, humiliated or self-conscious.
 Why?
 High levels of adrenaline in the bloodstream do not favor (sometimes, they actually prevent) the opening of sphincters.Guide to Childbirth

 From a TCM perspective, knowing that the wood element controls the sphincters of our body, we can intuit that the best way to get our sphincters to relax and, in birth, our cervix to dilate, is to relax ourselves.

 This can be hard in a charged situation like labor and delivery so we can trick our body into doing it.

 Our bodies hold tension all over the place – face, shoulders, hips, back – and one thing I noticed in my years of massage is that even though the emotional tensions of work or family still existed in a person’s life, the release of physical tension through bodywork also resulted in a release of emotional tension.

 During birth we can access this same sort of relaxation by intentional softening not only the muscles in our body, but the sphincters that are under our control.

 Is one of my favorite birth mantras.
 Another trick is to do “horse lips” – buzzing your lips together like you’re pretending to be a horse.
 You can’t do this if your sphincters are tight.

 Additional note?
 Your anus is a sphincter and this same law can be applied for that dreaded postpartum constipation you hear people talk about.
 How cool is that?